RunProgram/ReconPot/README.md

-# Web Recon Honeypot, a poisoned admin honeypot
+# ReconPot, a poisoned admin honeypot which fights against web reconnaissance.

 ## 🛠️ Technologies Used
 - Apache2